loristns/pico/README.md

 ```

 The `_` prefixes the bytes where the model decided to insert the intermediate transformer blocks.
-As we can see, this somehow looks it a form of tokenization.
+As we can see, the model has somehow chosen to insert them at word boundaries like a form of "tokenization".

 When completly disabling the intermediate transformer blocks, the model can still generate well-formed words, but loose coherence at the sentence level: